kibokov/grumpy_mw_forward_model/README.md

 1. Download the data file from [here](https://data.mendeley.com/datasets/zmwh6wxyv3/1).
 Un-tar the file and note down the path of this folder/directory.

-2. Assign the path of this data folder to the variable ```data_path``` as done
+2. Assign the path of this data folder to the variable ```data_path``` in the first cell of both jupyter notebooks.
+Look at the notebooks for examples and further clarification.

+3.

-3. Run the notebooks cell-by-cell to produce the plots from the paper.
+4. Run the notebooks cell-by-cell to produce the plots from the paper.